 O.C.G.A. § 40-6-163: This is a stern reminder to stop for the school bus stop arm UNLESS you are on a divided highway.
 In Georgia, a school bus driver who observes someone running the stop arm is AUTHORIZED and DIRECTED to record the facts (i.e., a description of the vehicle, driver, and the vehicle tag number), and report it to local law enforcement.

-Keep in mind that passing a school bus is not only dangerous, but it is one of the most serious moving violations under Georgia’s traffic laws.
+Keep in mind that passing a school bus is not only dangerous and can cause accidents, but it is one of the most serious moving violations under Georgia’s traffic laws.
 If you are convicted of passing a school bus, it is a 6-point violation on your drivers’ license.
 To put that in perspective, consider the following: 1) A DUI will earn you 6 points; and 2) If you accumulate 15 or more points in a 2 years, your license will be suspended.

 Not to beat a dead horse here, but if the points on your license do not faze you, perhaps a $300-$1000 fine and a potential 80% increase to your insurance premiums will!